 Part-time firefighters are paid for the hours they work.
 There are no benefits with this position.
 Part-time firefighters who are also Utah or National Registry certified EMTs, AEMTs, or Paramedics receive a higher wage than part-time firefighters who are not EMTs.

 A minimum of 45 hours worked each month is required to remain on the department.

 To be eligible for the position of part-time firefighter, you:

 You must possess the minimum certifications required for the position of full-time firefighter at time of application.

-Full-time firefighters operate with three shifts on a modified Kelly schedule.
+Full-time firefighters operate in three shifts on a Kelly schedule.

 Applicants for all positions will go through physical agility testing, an oral board interview, and written testing.
 Reserve firefighter applicants are required to attend an orientation meeting prior to testing so they understand reserve firefighter expectations.
 Spouses are encouraged to attend the reserve firefighter orientation.

 Detailed information on each position and on the St. George Fire Department Physical Agility test can be found below.
 If you have additional questions, please contact our office.

 CLICK HERE to request to be notified of future job openings with St. George Fire Department.